nsidc/seaice_ecdr/doc/operation.md

 ### Validation

-Each time finalized data is produced, the validation CLI should be run:
+After monthly data products have been produced, the validation CLI for that month should be run:

 ```